In this module, you will explore the following aspects of using human subjects in research:

 Confidentiality is the treatment of information disclosed in a trust relationship and with the expectation that it will not be divulged to others in ways inconsistent with the understanding of the original disclosure without permission (Amdur & Bankert, 2001).

-Privacy is a right that can be violated whereas confidentiality is an agreement that can be broken.
+Privacy pertains to individuals whereas confidentiality pertains to data; privacy is a right that can be violated whereas confidentiality is an agreement that can be broken.

 Data should be stored securely and accessed only by those individuals identified in the IRB application.
 Researchers should not store data on portable memory devices (e.g., thumb drives/memory sticks) as such media are not secure and are easily lost.
-Data should be stored on password-protected computers that are regularly backed-up, and when necessary, transported via portable memory devices from which they should be erased.
+The IRB strongly encourages researchers to store data on UNH Box; alternatively, researchers should store data on password-protected computers that are regularly backed-up, and when necessary, transported via portable memory devices from which they should be erased.

 The IRB encourages researchers not to destroy data at the end of a study, but rather to deidentify them and store them securely.
 Researchers need to comply with the UNH policy on Ownership, Management, and Sharing of Research Data vis-à-vis the retention of research data.